MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/About/about_Scheduled_Jobs_Advanced.md

 in Task Scheduler and saved on disk in Microsoft .Net Framework Serialization XML format.

-When you create a scheduled job, Windows Powershell creates a directory for the scheduled job in the
+When you create a scheduled job, Windows PowerShell creates a directory for the scheduled job in the
 $home\AppData\Local\Microsoft\Windows\PowerShell\ScheduledJobs
 directory on the local computer.
 The directory name is the same